AGM Belief Revision, Semantically: Related Work

 We think that our approach provides improvements regarding ways to construct an appropriate assignment from a given belief revision operator.
-For comparison, \citeauthor{KS_DelgrandePeppasWoltran2018} \citeyear{KS_DelgrandePeppasWoltran2018} solve this problem by simultaneously revising with all sentences satisfying $ \I_1 $ and $ \I_2 $, in order to ``simulate'' the revision by the desired formula $ form(\I_1,\I_2) $: for every base $\K$,
+For comparison, Delgrande et al. \cite{KS_DelgrandePeppasWoltran2018} solve this problem by simultaneously revising with all sentences satisfying $ \I_1 $ and $ \I_2 $, in order to ``simulate'' the revision by the desired formula $ form(\I_1,\I_2) $: for every base $\K$,

-where $t(\{\omega\})$ is the set of all sentences satisfied by $\omega$. \citeauthor{aiguier_2018} \citeyear{aiguier_2018} use a similar approach by revising with all sentences at once: they let, for every base $\K$,
+where $t(\{\omega\})$ is the set of all sentences satisfied by $\omega$.
+Aiguier et al. \cite{aiguier_2018} use a similar approach by revising with all sentences at once: they let, for every base $\K$,

 where $\{\omega_1, \omega_2\}^*$ is the set of all sentences satisfied by both $\omega_1$ and $\omega_2$.
-In summary, neither Aiguier et al. nor Delgrande et al. use an encoding approach in the spirit of Katsuno and Mendelzon, attempting to establish a relation between two interpretations, whenever the revision operator provides evidence.
+In summary, both Aiguier et al. and Delgrande et al. use an encoding approach in the spirit of Katsuno and Mendelzon, attempting to establish a relation between two interpretations, whenever the revision operator provides evidence.
 As discussed in \Cref{sec:enc_operators}, we take a somewhat dual approach: we establish a relation between any two worlds, unless the considered revision operator provides evidence to the contrary.